DarkLive/Dark-Toolbox/README.md

 #### Features: ####

-1)Gives you some Gamma/RGB Sliders as 2 group of controls.
+1)Gives you 2 groups of sliders.

-Combined: One slider to decrease/increase brightness.
+Combined: One slider to decrease/increase screen brightness.

 RGB: Three slider to change screen colors.
 ***